wang-q/clmd/tests/fixtures/formatter_regression_spec.md

 ### Issue: Multiple spaces

-Multiple spaces should be normalized.
+Multiple spaces should be preserved.

 ```````````````````````````````` example(Edge: 3) options(margin[50])
 Multiple    spaces    should    be    normalized.